 Vegetable Color Schemes in the Edible Landscape

-I’ve enjoyed giving my edible front yard a theme by choosing an annual color scheme.
+I’ve enjoyed giving my edible front yard an annual color scheme.
 Here are some of the themes I’ve used.
 Mix and match, too!

 White: garlic chives, oregano, sweet alyssum (whites mix well with other colors)